Skip to main content

 Process stops after logout

-Hermes gateway or CLI was started from an interactive shell Verify the gateway command and channel configuration first, then run that reviewed command through systemd, supervisor, tmux, or Docker only when appropriate.
+Hermes gateway or CLI was started from an interactive shell Verify the gateway command and channel configuration first, then run that reviewed command through tmux, the documented Hermes gateway service path, systemd, supervisor, or Docker only when appropriate.

 Port and firewall issues